-Is Catholic Teaching Authoritative OR Just a Suggestion?
+Is Catholic Teaching on Sexuality Authoritative OR Just a Suggestion?

 First, if you haven’t read the encyclical yet, you should.
 Today.
 It’s only about 15 pages and free online.
 You can read it online HERE or get a print copy from Amazon for under $5 HERE.

 What you’ll find once you break into the pages of Humanae Vitae is Pope Paul VI offering out a big, fat dose of reality to a desperate and confused world.
 He didn’t create new teaching.
-Instead, he took a look at the problems of the world and gave us healthy, faithful guidance through age-old moral law from the authority given to him by Christ.
+Instead, he took a look at the problems of the world and gave us healthy, faithful guidance through age-old moral law on Christian sexuality and human relationships from the authority given to him by Christ.